hoprnet/hoprnet/docs/hopr-documentation/src/install-hoprd/using-script.md

 ### macOS

-Type following commands into your terminal, if you are using a VPS, log in into your VPS.
+Type following commands into your terminal.
 If you have not installed the XCode Command-line utils, please install them via:

 ```bash
 $ xcode-select --install